minprog/programming-1/10 Lectures/06 Week 3 Monday/10 Monday.md

 	    foo(i);
 	}

-Let’s assume that the user provides an integer greater than 10 (a bad assumption).
+Let's assume that the user provides an integer greater than 10 (a bad assumption).
 The first while loop will then decrement `i` by 1 until it equals 10, at which point the loop condition `i > 10` will no longer be true and the loop will exit.
 The second while loop will decrement `i` by 3 until it equals
 0. But if it starts at 10, `i` will go to 7, then 4, then -1, then -4, and so on to negative infinity.
-That’s not what we intended!
+That's not what we intended!

 One useful debugging technique is to add some `printf` statements: